 - Amra Castle

 - Kharana Castle

 #25 Wadi Rum is our favorite tourist attraction in Jordan.
 It’s a unique place – out of this world even.
-To visit, it is necessary to book a tour because we are talking about a desert and it is highly discouraged to wander there alone, without a guide.
+It is necessary to book a tour to visit because we are talking about a desert, and it is highly discouraged to wander there alone without a guide.